matijakolaric-com/django-music-publisher/docs/manual_cwr.rst

-**For CWR export to work, your CWR delivery code must be defined in settings (``PUBLISHER_CODE``).
+**For CWR export to work, your CWR delivery code must be defined in settings.
 If you want to test CWR exports, you can make something up, any three letters will work.
-However, only send out CWR files with the code officially assigned to you.**
+However, only send out CWR files created after you entered the code officially assigned to you.**

 There are several ways to get to ``Add CWR Export`` view: